utopia-foss/utopia/doc/guides/tutorial.rst

 This requires that you already installed *Utopia* as described in the :doc:`README <../readme>`.
 If you have not done so already, please do so now.

-Also note, that this guide does not go into how building your own model in *Utopia* works; for that please refer to the :doc:`Beginner's Guide <beginners-guide>`.
+Also note, that this guide does not go into how building your own model in *Utopia* works; for that please refer to :doc:`how-to-build-a-model`.
 Before you start building your model, however, you should have familiarized yourself with the core concepts of *Utopia*, as covered by this tutorial.

 So far for an introduction.
 Let's dive in! 🤓